Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Results and discussions

 In order to fully exploit the data to extract a possible CME signal over the entire $\minv$ range, resonance contributions need to be removed.
-This may be achieved by taking advantage of the presumably different $\minv$ dependences of the background and the possible CME signal.
-Assuming the $\Delta\gamma$ data contain two-components of a possible $v_{2}$-independent signal and the $v_{2}$-dependent background, the inclusive $\dg$ can be expressed as~\cite{Zhao:2017nfq}
+This may be achieved by taking advantage of the presumably different $\minv$ dependencies of the background and the possible CME signal.
+Assuming the $\Delta\gamma$ data contain the flow-induced background and a possible CME signal, the inclusive $\dg$ can be expressed as~\cite{Zhao:2017nfq}

+The first term of Eq.~(\ref{eq3}) r.h.s.~is the background and is obviously dependent on $\minv$ and $v_2$.
+The second term is the possible CME signal.

-The $v_{2}$-independent component may represent the possible CME signal, $\dg_{\rm signal}$.
-The $\minv$ shape of the background, the first term of Eq.~\ref{eq3} on the right hand side, can be assessed by the ESE method, selecting events from a narrow centrality bin with different $v_{2}$ values by using the reduced flow vector $q_{2}$ quantity; $q_{2} = |\sum_{j=1}^{N}{e^{i2\phi_{j}}}|/\sqrt{N}$ summing over the $\alpha, \beta$ particles in each event.
-The difference of the $\dg(m_{\rm inv})$ from the different $q_{2}$ classes can be regarded as the background $\dg(m_{\rm inv})$ shape~\cite{Zhao:2018ixy}, because the CME for events within a narrow centrality bin are the same even for different $q_{2}$ classes (the spectator protons and the participant particle anisotropy are uncorrelated~\cite{Xu:2017qfs}).
-We have verified that the $r(\minv)$ distributions are the same between the two event classes, and the decay angular correlations are presumably also the same.
-Since the $\alpha$, $\beta$ particles are used for $q_{2}$ calculation, this ESE method is selecting mainly on the statistical fluctuations of the $\alpha$/$\beta$ particle's elliptic anisotropy.
+We attempt to separate the background and the CME by resorting to the ESE method.
+The ESE method selects events from a narrow centrality bin with different $v_{2}$ values by using the reduced flow vector $q_{2}$ quantity; $q_{2} = |\sum_{j=1}^{N}{e^{i2\phi_{j}}}|/\sqrt{N}$ summing over the $\alpha, \beta$ particles in each event using the subevent method.
+The $v_2$ is calculated as a function of $q_2$ by the correlations w.r.t.~the particles from the other subevent.
+Figure ~\ref{fig:q2v2} shows the $v_2$ in bins of $q_2$ in each narrow centrality bin.
+The $v_{2}$ is strongly correlated with $q_{2}$ because the $\alpha$, $\beta$ particles are used for both the $q_{2}$ and $v_{2}$ calculation.
+In other words, this ESE method is selecting mainly on the statistical fluctuations of the $\alpha$/$\beta$ particle's elliptic anisotropy, which has a wide spread.
+The $v_2$ does not linearly depend on $q_2$, especially at small values of $q_2$.
+This has also been observed in simulations~\cite{Wen:2016zic}.